 Using the ThoughtLeaders platform, you can specify keywords and content categories in order to put together a list of potential podcasts.
 You can also check out brands and the channels they have sponsored in the past in order to give you an even better idea of where you should be focusing your marketing efforts.
 Similarly, if you see a brand like yours that had one splashy partnership with a podcast, and then never appeared there again, you’ll know that might be a channel you want to stay clear from.

-Once you’ve decided which channels you are interested in using to promote your brand, you can start listing the ideal podcasts in our podcast advertising planner to start collecting more information about the ad rates.
+Once you’ve decided which channels you are interested in using to promote your brand, you can start listing the ideal podcasts to start collecting more information about the ad rates.

 It’s important to align expectations and make sure you are using your budget on integrations that will deliver results.
 The best way to do this is by calculating expected results according to rates you can offer to the podcasters.
 The key criteria you should pay attention to is your desired CPM (cost per mille) and your ideal CPL (cost per lead) for your campaign budget.
 It is also a good idea to consider your landing page conversion rates, to make sure your campaign goals are realistic.
 (See below for some tips for optimizing your landing page for best results.)